-This guide to exit strategy planning is the result of Growthink’s 20+ years experience helping companies develop successful exit plans.
+This guide to planning your exit strategy is the result of Growthink’s 20+ years of experience helping companies develop successful exit plans.

 The guide starts by explaining what a business exit strategy is.
-It then explains the types of exit strategies available to your company.
+It then explains the types of exit strategies available to your business.

-It then discusses the keys to successful exit strategy planning.
-In this section, we spend a considerable amount of time going through the 20 ways to maximize the value of your company to realize a successful exit.
+It then discusses the key takeaways to successful exit strategy planning.
+In this section, we spend a significant amount of time going through the 20 ways to maximize the value of your company to realize a successful exit.

 Finally, this guide provides helpful tips regarding how to create an exit strategy business plan for your organization.